microsoft/vscode-react-native/README.md

 ### Enabling IntelliSense
 React Native IntelliSense depends on experimental features to support JSX in VS Code.
-To enable these experimental features, you will see following prompt immediately after opening a React Native project.
+To enable these experimental features, you will see the following prompt immediately after opening a React Native project.

 ![IntelliSense prompt](images/intellisense-prompt.png)